edespino/cloudberry-site/docs/transactional-concurrency-control.md

 ## Global Deadlock Detector

-The Cloudberry Database Global Deadlock Detector background worker process collects lock information on all segments and uses a directed algorithm to detect the existence of local and global deadlocks.
-This algorithm allows Cloudberry Database to relax concurrent update and delete restrictions on heap tables.
-(Cloudberry Database still employs table-level locking on AO/CO tables, restricting concurrent `UPDATE`, `DELETE`, and `SELECT...FOR lock_strength` operations.)
+The Apache Cloudberry Global Deadlock Detector background worker process collects lock information on all segments and uses a directed algorithm to detect the existence of local and global deadlocks.
+This algorithm allows Apache Cloudberry to relax concurrent update and delete restrictions on heap tables.
+(Apache Cloudberry still employs table-level locking on AO/CO tables, restricting concurrent `UPDATE`, `DELETE`, and `SELECT...FOR lock_strength` operations.)

-By default, the Global Deadlock Detector is deactivated and Cloudberry Database runs the concurrent `UPDATE` and `DELETE` operations on a heap table serially.
+By default, the Global Deadlock Detector is deactivated and Apache Cloudberry runs the concurrent `UPDATE` and `DELETE` operations on a heap table serially.
 You can activate these concurrent updates and have the Global Deadlock Detector determine when a deadlock exists by setting the parameter `gp_enable_global_deadlock_detector` in the `postgresql.conf` configuration file to `on` and then restarting the database.

-When the Global Deadlock Detector is enabled, the background worker process is automatically started on the coordinator host when you start Cloudberry Database.
+When the Global Deadlock Detector is enabled, the background worker process is automatically started on the coordinator host when you start Apache Cloudberry.
 You configure the interval at which the Global Deadlock Detector collects and analyzes lock waiting data via the `gp_global_deadlock_detector_period` server configuration parameter in the `postgresql.conf` configuration file.

 If the Global Deadlock Detector determines that deadlock exists, it breaks the deadlock by cancelling one or more backend processes associated with the youngest transaction(s) involved.